 Turnover consists of the subvention retained by the company (net of VAT) from the amounts receivable for disbursement.
-Turnover also includes income received from PLS Clear subscriptions.
+The company recognises the revenue as it becomes legally entitled to it once it is distributed to publishers.
+Turnover also includes income received from PLS Permissions service.
+The income is recognised once the permission fees have been received.